The birth of SIETAR Italia

 An analogous situation reigns among social workers in Italy.
 These professionals are generally called in to mediate between institutions (schools, hospitals, government agencies…) and the immigrant population when culture clashes occur, or seem likely to.
 Their IC expertise is therefore seen as an ability to grasp the causes of such clashes and propose quick fixes that work.
 This is its “fire brigade function”.
 Their IC expertise is also seen as having a “preventive function”, aimed at defusing culture clashes before they arise: this involves, for example, using consciousness-raising techniques to get subjects at risk to relativise such constructs as “normality” and “diversity” and to unmask the underlying phobias and power-ploys at work.
 Not always, however, do Italian social workers use their IC expertise to bring about volitional (and not merely cognitive) change inthemselves, as well as in the subjects they are working with.
 And even less frequently do they do so by acquiring and using the loaded languages of their culturally-diverse subjects – and then getting the latter to do the same among each other.
 (NOTE: In acquiring another person’s way of saying and seeing things, onedisplaces oneself into her/his linguistic and cultural world, therebyproducing a structural change in the relationship and eventually a “third space” permitting entente.)

-Late in 2006 SIETAR-Europa board member George Simons convinced Elio Vera to do an exploratory study of interest in Italy; Vera enlisted Patrick Boylan to send out a general call and at the first preliminary meeting in Milan on April 4th, 2007, in the offices of Massimiliano Santoro’s Prospecta, eleven people showed up.
+In 2006 SIETAR Europa board member George Simons convinced Elio Vera, also SIETAR Europa board member George Simon to do an exploratory study of interest in Italy; Elio Vera enlisted Patrick Boylan to send out a general call and at the first preliminary meeting in Milan on April 4th, 2007, in the offices of Massimiliano Santoro’s Prospecta, eleven people showed up.
 No one had expected that many.
 By the fourth preliminary meeting in Rome on December 7th and 8th in the offices of Bob Ratto’s Byron Language Development, attendance had doubled.

-To stimulate interest in creating an association dedicated to raising professional standards, and not simply for networking, Boylan launched the idea of joint research projects and David Trickey supplied the theme: “Building trust in intercultural contexts (with specific reference to Italy)”.
+To stimulate interest in creating an association dedicated to raising professional standards, and not simply for networking, Patrick Boylan launched the idea of joint research projects and David Trickey supplied the theme: “Building trust in intercultural contexts (with specific reference to Italy)”.
 Trickey also accepted to demonstrate, during the following preliminary meetings, some of the TCO methods he uses to awaken trainees to issues of trust in multicultural contexts.
-(Given how jealous some trainers are of their techniques, this was in itself a lesson in trust).
+This was in itself a lesson in trust.

-Finally Vera promoted interest in the SIETAR-Global congress (of which he is also an organizer) in Granada next October.
-He nominated a “Granada committee” (Patrizia Amenta, Marianna-Amy Crestani, Daniela De Gregorio, Giovanni Intilla) to write a paper as a contribution from SIETAR-Italia, using the preliminary findings of the research projects on trust.
-The initial draft of the paper will be presented at the Milan meeting of SIETAR-Italia in June, as part of the “official launch” ceremonies.
+Finally Elio Vera promoted interest in the SIETAR-Global congress (of which he is also an organizer) in Granada next October.
+He nominated a “Granada committee” (Patrizia Amenta, Marianna-Amy Crestani, Daniela De Gregorio, Giovanni Intilla) to write a paper as a contribution from SIETAR- talia, using the preliminary findings of the research projects on trust.
+The initial draft of the paper will be presented at the Milan meeting of SIETAR Italia in June, as part of the “official launch” ceremonies.

-If all goes well, then, June 22nd in Milan marks the date!
-The gestation of SIETAR-Italia will have taken 444 days (which, according to Wikipedia, is exactly the gestation period for baby giraffes!).
-A long wait, indeed, but at least by then the infant will be strong and healthy.
-A festive christening is being planned and Vera has invited all the SIETAR-Europa board members to it.
-Some, however, have a problem about coming.
-If the christening were for a human baby, they could always show up with a bottle warmer or rattle.
-But what does one bring a giraffe?
+June 22nd in Milan marks the date!
+The gestation of SIETAR Italia has taken 444 days (which, according to Wikipedia, is exactly the gestation period for baby giraffes!).
+The infant will be strong and healthy.
+A festive christening is being planned and Elio Vera has invited all the SIETAR Europa board members to it.